isabellachen/resume/resume.md

 ### Plain Concepts

 _Sept 2018 - present_ \
 Software Engineer working in a Full Stack role on a wide variety of consultancy projects.
-I've worked on marketing websites, pixel perfect Microsoft demos, enterprise tools, and even a hinting engine for web best practices (it was a CLI in NodeJS).
+I've worked on marketing websites, pixel perfect Microsoft demos, enterprise tools, and even a hinting engine for web best practices.

 ### Codeworks